-8) (18 points) Answer EITHER Part A OR Part B.

-A) Draw the SRAS/LRAS/AD diagram showing an inflationary gap.
+- 8) (18 points) Answer EITHER Part A OR Part B. - A) Draw the SRAS/LRAS/AD diagram showing a recessionary gap.
 Explain how the economy would get back to equilibrium if there was no government action.
 Explain why the curve(s) moved as drawn.
 What happens to GDP, inflation, and the unemployment rate?
 Remember, the government does nothing.
 B) Draw the SRAS/LRAS/AD diagram starting at full employment.
-Illustrate the effects of an increase in the price of oil.
+Illustrate the effects of an increase in the price of electricity.
 Explain why the curve(s) moved as drawn.
-What happens to GDP, inflation, and the unemployment rate?

-9) (30 points) For EITHER the event in Part A OR the event in Part B, illustrate the even on both the LRAS/SRAS/AD diagram and the 45° (Keynesian Cross) diagram.
+What happens to GDP, inflation, and the unemployment rate? - 9) (30 points) For EITHER the event in Part A OR the event in Part B, illustrate the even on both the LRAS/SRAS/AD diagram and the 45° (Keynesian Cross) diagram.
 Explain why the curves moved as drawn.
-What happens to GDP, inflation, and the unemployment rate in the USA?
-A) Interest rates increase (JP Morgan/Chase has increased them a lot since 2020.)
-B) Government spending increases (All of the 21st century presidents have done this a lot.)
+What happens to GDP, inflation, and the unemployment rate in the USA? - A) Interest rates increase (JP Morgan/Chase has increased them a lot since 2020.) - B) The OECD predicted that the Canadian GDP would fall in 2023.
+Draw the diagram for the USA if the prediction comes true.